Ad Astra review: Brad Pitt adds rocket fuel to stunning sci-fi epic

 So Pitt's steely spaceman is dispatched back to the blackness to seek the absent astronaut.
 What follows is a space odyssey that draws as much on the actual mythical Odyssey as it does on sci-fi classic 2001.
 It's like Heart of Darkness on the dark side of the moon.
 Apocalypse Now, years from now.

-Ad Astra, which already blasted off into UK theaters in the UK and arrives in the US on Sept.
-20, wears its influences on the sleeve of its pressure suit.
+Ad Astra, in theaters now, wears its influences on the sleeve of its pressure suit.
 It has something of Arrival's dreamlike abstractness or Interstellar's grandiose sweep.
 Yet it's also teasingly timeless, evoking 1970s speculative fictions like Silent Running or Capricorn One with its brown sofas, chunky analogue machinery and concrete moon bases clearly filmed in beat-up power stations.

 Despite this, Ad Astra looks like its own thing.
 There are no talking computers or squawking robots, no fancy holograms or laser guns, but writer and director James Gray delivers subtle yet effective twists on familiar sci-fi tropes.
 The opening scene with a Gravity-style mishap is set not against the blackness of space but the bejeweled green and blue cradle of Earth.
 And where we're used to seeing astronauts and lunar rovers slowly bouncing across the moon's surface, we're treated here to a breathless Mad Max: Fury Road-style chase among the craters.